leanprover/lean4/doc/make/nix.md

 # Editor Integration

 As in the standard Nix setup.
-After adding `src/` as an LSP workspace using `lsp-workspace-folder-add`, it should automatically fall back to using stage 0 in there.
+After adding `src/` as an LSP workspace, it should automatically fall back to using stage 0 in there.

 Note that the UX of `emacs/vscode-dev` is quite different from the Make-based setup regarding the compilation of dependencies: there is no mutable directory incrementally filled by the build that we could point the editor at for .olean files.